ortus-docs/coldbox-docs/README.md

 * The majority of code examples in this book are done in *cfscript*.
 * The majority of code generation and running of examples are done via **CommandBox**: The ColdFusion (CFML) CLI, Package Manager, REPL - http://www.ortussolutions.com/products/commandbox
+* **15% of the proceeds of this book will go to charity to support orphaned kids in El Salvador - http://www.harvesting.org/.
+So please donate and purchase the printed version of this book.**

 ## Contributing